zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_12_en-US_PROBABILITY_EDITING.md

 ### 3.1 Visualizing Possibility Space

-For any system at any moment, there exists a **probability landscape**—a mapping of all possible futures and their relative likelihoods:
+For any system at any moment, there exists a **probability landscape**, a mapping of all possible futures and their relative likelihoods:

 ```
 THE PROBABILITY LANDSCAPE